parmejohn/scRNA-pipeline-UofM/README.md

 <summary>Click to expand</summary>
 <br>

+- Uses time-series scRNA-seq
+- Identifies ordering coefficients for each genes, where the value is equal to the contribution the gene has to cell ordering (based on their sequential expression)
+	- This coefficient is multipled with the gene expression matrix to get the pseudotime values for each cell
 - Files
 	- Data
  		- psuper_top_20_genes_CONDITION-X_CLUSTER.txt: List of top 20 genes with the largest absolute coefficient values